About the NOC 2011

 The NOC provides a standardized framework for organizing the world of work in a coherent system.
 It is used to manage the collection and reporting of occupational statistics and to provide understandable labour market information.
 The structure and content of the NOC are also implemented in a number of major services and products throughout the private and public sectors.

-Human Resources and Skills Development Canada (HRSDC), in partnership with Statistics Canada (STC), update the NOC according to 5-year Census cycles.
+Employment and Social Development Canada (ESDC), in partnership with Statistics Canada (STC), update the NOC according to 5-year Census cycles.
 Revisions are based on extensive occupational research and consultations conducted across the country, reflecting the evolution of the Canadian labour market.

 We hope that your session on the NOC 2011 Web site is informative and helpful.

 Research and Development for the NOC 2011 Revision

 The NOC is a standard that classifies and describes occupations in the Canadian economy.
 It is the foundation for occupational statistics and labour market information.
 Research on occupational evolution, work skills and competencies is an ongoing process.
 This section outlines the methods and procedures used to revise and unify the 2006 editions of the NOC and the National Occupational Classification for Statistics (NOC-S).